 At Virginia Humanities, we are committed to exploring the history, culture, and traditions of our communities, but we believe that public health and safety should be everyone’s top priority.
-At this time, Coronavirus Disease 2019 (COVID-19), is a global crisis affecting more than 100 countries/territories/areas.
-A growing number of cases have been identified in and around Virginia.
+At this time, Coronavirus Disease 2019 (COVID-19), is a global crisis with a growing number of cases being identified in and around Virginia.

 We ask all our partner organizations to notify us of any/all updates regarding postponements and cancellations, so we are able to update our records and calendars as well as oversee scheduling efforts for make-up events.